-SES focuses on two main employment schemes to help people with disabilities and health conditions get back into work.
-The main employment scheme is Workable (NI).
+SES focuses on employment programmes to help people with disabilities and health conditions get back into work.
+The main employment programme is Workable (NI).

 SES Values & Ethos

-SES partnership has also been awarded 1 of 3 contracts to deliver the Workable Programme across Northern Ireland
+SES partnership has also been awarded 1 of 3 contracts to deliver the Workable (NI) programme across Northern Ireland